 - Turkish tea is fragrant, hot, propping, and effectively accessible at any place in Istanbul.
 It is a public beverage, which is prepared from the leaves developed on the rich green inclines of the eastern Black Sea shoreline of Turkey.

-- Grand Bazaar and Spice Bazaar are two important markets of the city, selling brilliant gems, gifts, cowhides, spices, and various things and Turkish specialties.
+- Grand Bazaar and Spice Bazaar are two important markets of the city, selling brilliant gems, gifts, cowhides, spices, various things, and Turkish specialties.

 - City where two continents meet.
 The astounding Bosphorus Strait goes through the core of the city, and it isolates the European piece of the city from the Asia part.
 The European side of this glorious city is known for its verifiable importance and is home to the business focal point of Istanbul as well as Properties in Istanbul.
 The Asian side of Istanbul is looser and components private areas, wide avenues, and a couple of inns and vacationer locations.